count/hackathons/Hackathon1/README.md

 - Lastly, we'll announce the winners!

 # The Topics 🇬🇧:
-- The next "big" Borough: Find out where you should be investing
+- **The next "big" Borough**: Find out where you should be investing
-- A Clean Commute: A look at transportation and enviromental data to find the cleanest way to commute to work
+- **A Clean Commute**: A look at transportation and enviromental data to find the cleanest way to commute to work
-- The London Economy: A deep dive into the London economy past and future.
+- **The London Economy**: A deep dive into the London economy past and future.
 Try to find how your industry is trending
 - Have something else you want to explore?
 Feel free to work on your own, or if you're up for it, start your own team!

 # The Rules 👩‍🏫: